 Table of Contents

-ToggleIn the realm of household appliances and industrial equipment, the term “water boiler” is familiar to many.
-However, its classification as a “pressure vessel” might not be as commonly recognized.
-This article aims to bridge that gap, shedding light on why a water boiler is indeed categorized as a pressure vessel.
+ToggleIn both household appliances and industrial equipment, the term “water boiler” often sparks familiarity.
+However, recognizing its classification as a “pressure vessel” might not come as naturally.
+Therefore, this article dives into the reasons why a water boiler fits the criteria of a pressure vessel.

 While it might look simple, your average water boiler is a marvel of science and engineering, juggling high pressures with finesse.
 It’s a testament to human smarts, promising even cooler (or hotter) things ahead as we gear up for a greener, smarter world.